 Commonly known as FaaS, function as a service (FaaS) is the latest concept of serverless computing.
 Now many of you may not be knowing about serverless computing.
 Let us look at it first.

-Serverless computing is a type of computing wherein the cloud provider fully manages the allocated resources, and there’s no need of application architect for this.
+Serverless computing is a type of computing wherein the cloud provider fully manages the allocated resources, and there’s no need for application architect for this.

 This helps the developers in the execution of the application’s code without even building an infrastructure for it.
 All these functions can be executed independently by an application.